Kansas

 D. Effect

-In general a pardon removes disabilities imposed under state law, but does not erase or expunge conviction.
+In general, a pardon removes disabilities imposed under state law, but does not erase or expunge the conviction.
 See http://www.doc.ks.gov/prb/clemency (“a pardon does not erase the conviction from the record, remove responsibility for the crime, nor can it be the basis for a negative response to the question: ‘Have you ever been convicted of a crime?’”).
-In particular, it does not lift the bar to service as law enforcement officer.
+In particular, it does not lift the bar to service as a law enforcement officer.
 Kan.
 Att’y Gen. Op.
 No. 85-165, 1985 WL 204857 (Nov.
 26, 1985) (Texas pardon, construed under Texas law, does not lift the bar under Kansas law to service as law enforcement officer).
-It also does not preclude increased sentencing in subsequent offense.
+It also does not preclude increased sentencing in a subsequent offense.
 State v.
 Zumalt, 451 P.2d 253, 256 (Kan.
 1969).

 E. Process